ClusterCockpit/cc-metric-collector/sinks/natsSink.md

 - `meta_as_tags`: print all meta information as tags in the output (optional)
 - `database`: All metrics are published with this subject
 - `host`: Hostname of the NATS server
-- `port`: Portnumber (as string) of the NATS server
+- `port`: Port number (as string) of the NATS server
-- `user`: Username for basic authentification
+- `user`: Username for basic authentication
-- `password`: Password for basic authentification
+- `password`: Password for basic authentication